Chimaera supapae

 Chimaera supapae, the Andaman shortnose chimaera, is a type of chimaera of the family Chimaeridae discovered exclusively in the Andaman Sea of Thailand.
 It is described from just one single specimen collected at around 775 m depth.

 Description

 This benthic species is distinguishable from its congeners from several characteristics, including short snout, massive head, relatively large eyes, horizontally oval, slender long body trunk 40% body length, slightly convex-shaped posterior margin of the pectoral fins, and dark brown-colored body with no stripes or spots.
 The only specimen ever caught is a non-adult male which has a maximum total length of 50.8 cm.

 Distribution & habitat

-Although being caught at 772-775 m depth in the Andaman Sea, there are still no details of its exact habitat's range or depth.
+Although caught at 772-775 m depth in the Andaman Sea, there are still no details of its exact habitat's range or depth.